syncfusion-content/wpf-docs/wpf/Scheduler/Calendar-Types.md

 ---
 layout: post
 title: Calendar Types in WPF Scheduler control | Syncfusion
-description: Learn here all about how to change the calendar types in scheduler (SfScheduler) control, its elements, and more.
+description: Learn here all about how to change the calendar types in the scheduler (SfScheduler) control, its elements, and more.
 platform: WPF
 control: SfScheduler
 documentation: ug
 ---

 # Calendar Types in WPF Scheduler (SfScheduler)
-This section describes how to change the calendar types of scheduler control using `CalendarIdentifier`.
+This section describes how to change the calendar types of scheduler control using the `CalendarIdentifier.`

 ## Types of Calendar
-The Scheduler control supports the different type of calendars such as Gregorian, Korean, Hebrew, etc. You can change the calendar types by using the `CalendarIdentifier` property in Scheduler.
-The default value of `CalendarIdentifier` property is `GregorianCalendar`.
+The scheduler control supports the different types of calendars such as Gregorian, Korean, Hebrew, and more.
+You can change the calendar types by using the `CalendarIdentifier` property in Scheduler.
+The default value of the `CalendarIdentifier` property is `GregorianCalendar.`

-You can select the required `CalendarIdentifier` value from below types.
+You can select the required `CalendarIdentifier` value from the following types.

 * GregorianCalendar
 * HebrewCalendar